Civil War Letters, Diaries, Manuscripts

 - Breckinridge, John C., misc. documents (MS 00370) Online Access

 John C. Breckinridge, Major General, Confederate States Army; Confederate Secretary of War; b.
 1821 d.
 1875.
 Six miscellaneous documents (1861-1873), labeled "contents of J.C.
 Breckinridge's purse."
 Items include receipts; list of names with addresses.

 - Brisbine, Napoleon C., letters.
 (MS 0391) Online Access

 Two letters written by Union Army physician N. B. Brisbine at Winchester, Virginia, dated September 16 and 24, 1864.
 Brisbine was a Surgeon serving with the 2nd Ohio Cavalry Regiment; this unit was engaged in the fighting at Winchester in August 1864, serving as a rear guard while the rest of the army retreated toward Harper's Ferry.

 - Brooke, Samuel S., papers.
 (MS 0221) Online Access

 Brooke was a member of the Class of 1861 and & served with the 47th Virginia Infantry Regiment.
 Correspondence, 1862-1864, to & from family members.
 Includes references to civilian wartime life in Fredericksburg, VA as well as information about the 47th VA.

-Descriptive note: A collection (1845-1928; bulk dated 1860-1865) of correspondence, photographs, and miscellaneous documents of R. Henry Campbell and members of the Varner family of Lexington, Rockbridge County, Virginia.
+Papers (bulk dated 1860-1865) of correspondence, photographs, and miscellaneous documents of R. Henry Campbell and members of the Varner family of Lexington, Rockbridge County, Virginia.
 Includes Civil War letters of soldiers R. Henry Campbell (1861 April -July) and Charles V. Varner (1864, 1865).
 The letters were written while they were serving with the Rockbridge Rifles.
 Significant topics in the Campbell letters include the unit's stay at Harper's Ferry and Martinsburg, and the 1st Battle of Manassas (1st Bull Run).
 Also includes local broadside concerning occupation of Lexington by U. S. forces, July 1865.